monolix/teddy/README.md

 **Teddy** is a lightweight in-code doc generator for Python, based on [Jinja Templates](http://jinja.pocoo.org/).

 ## Install
-To install it, clone the repo and use `pip`.
+To install it, clone the repo and use `setup.py` file.
 ```bash
 git clone https://github.com/monolix/teddy
 cd teddy/src